A Simple Guide to Professor Job Titles in the United States

 Assistant Professor – An assistant professor teaches courses, performs research that leads to academic publications, and volunteers to serve their research community by reviewing papers and organizing professional meetings.
 After six years, they are either promoted to the title of Associate Professor, or they are fired.
 Promotion is largely based on the quality of one's publications, as evaluated by senior colleagues in the relevant research community, but other factors such as teaching and service quality also count.

 Associate Professor – An associate professor usually has tenure, which is a lifetime employment guarantee at one's university.
+(A few universities promote to associate without tenure first, then do tenure review later.)
 An associate professor does the same job as an assistant professor, but they must also volunteer to serve their university more frequently, since they now have tenure.
 Some associate professors opt to remain at this level for the rest of their career, while others aim for another major level of promotion.
 After anywhere from four to ten years, they can be promoted to the title of Professor, again based on the quality of their research publications and other scholarly contributions.